-SOTS is a non-medical stabilization center.
+SOTS is an orientation all stabilization center.
 SOTS participants stay a minimum of three days prior to entering the OTS1 portion of the program.

 Off the Street I (OTS I)

 Off the Street I helps participants learn about their disease of addiction and decide if they are really ready to work hard in a long-term recovery program.